zhushangwen/LTC-Accel/README.md

 ## Visualization

-Images in the first and third column are the baselines and the images in the second and fourth column are accelerated by LTC-Accel.
+Baseline images are shown in the first and third columns; the corresponding LTC‑Accel accelerated results appear in the second and fourth columns.

 <div align="center">
 <img width="80%" alt="image" src="figures/visualization.png">